Pyprohly/redditwarp/docs/source/user-guide/the-basics.rst

 and `ASYNC` in many of RedditWarp's imports.
 This is how the library chooses to support both sync and async IO worlds.

 Switching a program's synchronicity is straightforward.
-To convert a sync program into an async one, for example, there are only two steps: change `SYNC` to `ASYNC` in the imports, then add `async` and `await` keywords to the appropriate locations.
-A type checker will greatly assist in locating these spots.
+To convert a program into an asynchronous one, all you need to do is change `SYNC` to `ASYNC` in the imports, add `async` and `await` keywords to the appropriate locations, and then wrap `main()` in `asyncio.run()`.
+A type checker will greatly assist you in this process.

 .. tab:: Sync